Would you like to bring an SWR Seminar to your area?

 Once you have contacted your trainer and set a date, she will send you a Hostess Packet with all the details and a checklist specific to her seminars.

 In order to host a seminar, you need to guarantee your trainer the equivalent of a minimum of 10 full-paying attendees.
 Some people are able to attend a seminar at a scholarship rate (see our Seminar FAQ page), so that would need to be taken into consideration when gaining a minimum attendance.
-The maximum number of people for a seminar is typically dictated by the facilities, but a class of more than 30 or 40 people could get cumbersome.
+The maximum number of people for a seminar is typically dictated by the facilities, but a class of more than 30 people could get cumbersome.
 If your trainer is new to your area, she will need your help building this base attendance, whereas if she has been in the area before, seminar alumni and her local advertising may fill your class easily.

 Depending on the class size, you will need 1-3 other people to help you.
 There is planning to be done ahead of time, getting the word out in your area, setting up the facilities, handling the registrations during the first morning of class, preparing and serving snacks, helping at the book tables, and cleaning up afterwards.
 A hostess who tries to do it all herself is typically too busy helping everyone else to get much out of the seminar for herself.
 Delegation is the key to a successful seminar and a satisfied hostess!